Whether humans have free will is a pretty important (and contentious) topic, but it’s super easy to argue with yourself in circles about it.

-However, if you must know, I’m something of a compatibilist (at least at the moment).
-Experientially, choices are a real thing that people have to make, even if the underlying physics is just a cold set of hard-and-fast rules.
+Although I don’t think the kind of “free will” most people believe in makes much sense, I’m something of a compatibilist according to the narrow, philosophical meaning.1 Experientially, choices are a real thing that people have to make, even if the underlying physics is just a cold set of hard-and-fast rules.
 Even if we can’t escape physics to make choices, physics already allows some pretty interesting things.
 Think of life.
 If you look at the physics, all you see is a bunch of lifeless rules.
 However, there’s clearly some way that this bunch of lifeless rules adds up to real living things.
-Similarly, a bunch of choiceless rules might add up to making real choices.
+Similarly, a bunch of choiceless rules might add up to making “real” choices.

 (And no, I don’t think any kind of spooky quantum mechanical indeterminacy provides a way out.
-How are you supposed to be controlling the nondeterminism?1)
+How are you supposed to be controlling the nondeterminism?2)

 So for the purposes of this post, let’s assume there is some kind of real thing known as free will.
 The question I want to ask is: do choices that involve greater levels of risk also provide greater levels of freedom?